 Taste: Orange.
 Heather honey.
 Caramel.
 Apple juice.
 Peppery oak.
 Baking spices and sponge cake.

-Value for Money: At £40 a bottle the Classic Selection range is placed towards the higher end of what could be considered “entry level” but balances the cost with well put together blends that offer rewarding complexity.
+Thoughts: At £40 a bottle the Classic Selection range is placed towards the higher end of what could be considered “entry level” but balances the cost with well put together blends that offer rewarding complexity.

 Stratheden “Classic Selection”